johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-09-10-unit-testing-angular-controller-with.md

 ![](http://1.bp.blogspot.com/--OBcJ0FLlmI/VBA_R_UpnXI/AAAAAAAAAtE/Zi4K4dR6PU8/s640/sageDetailScreen.png)

-](<http://1.bp.blogspot.com/--OBcJ0FLlmI/VBA_R_UpnXI/AAAAAAAAAtE/Zi4K4dR6PU8/s1600/sageDetailScreen.png>)`sagesDetail` is a very simple controller.
+`sagesDetail` is a very simple controller.
 It does these things:

 1. Load the "sage" (think of it as just a "user") and make it available on the controller so it can be bound to the view.
 2. Set the view title.